On Stones and Crystals: Time, Form, and Energy

 Stones and crystals are a part of the quiet archives of the Earth.
 Formed over immense spans of time through heat, pressure and slow mineral growth, they carry within them a record of geological processes far older than human memory.
 Some were born deep within the mantle, others crystallised in cooling magma or were shaped through sedimentation and slow transformation over the millennia.
 Each stone carries the memory of times long gone.

-Their physical properties are as varied as their origins.
-Quartz, one of the most abundant minerals on Earth, forms in precise crystalline structures and is known for its stability and clarity as well as its piezoelectric qualities that make it useful for keeping time with e.g. in watches.
-Diamonds are the hardest known natural substance and have high optical clarity.
-Jade is dense and resilient.
-Each material behaves differently in the hand — some soft and flaky, others hard and glassy, some magnetic, some translucent, others opaque — each offering its own response to light and touch.
+Their physical properties are as varied as their origins and mineral composition.
+Quartz, comprised of silican diozide and one of the most abundant stones on Earth, forms in precise crystalline structures and is known for its stability and clarity as well as its piezoelectric qualities, useful for keeping time with, e.g. in watches.
+Diamonds, made of carbon, are the hardest known natural substance and are therefore used in industrial drill tips, as well as having high optical clarity that lends them to sparkling on a finger.
+Some stones are are soft and flaky, others hard and glassy, some magnetic, some translucent, others opaque — each offering its own response to light and touch.

-Across cultures and throughout history stones and crystals have been carried as talismans, set into objects of ritual, buried with the dead, and worn as markers of grandeur and identity.
+Across cultures and throughout history stones and crystals have been carried as talismans, set into objects of ritual and adornment, buried with the dead, and worn as markers of grandeur and identity.
 Whether used for adornment or as artefact, stones have long held a place at the intersection of the material and the symbolic.
-This is also due to their subtle energetic qualities or their resonant frequencies that are able to help our own human physical, emotional and energetic bodies to heal, transform, and regenerate.
+Their subtle energetic qualities or resonant frequencies are able to help our own human physical, emotional and energetic bodies to heal, transform, and regenerate.

 Working with them in the studio, I notice this time and again.
 Each stone has a particular feeling to it — a way of holding light, a density, a subtle but distinct presence.
 Some feel grounding, others luminous or expansive and uplifting.
 Before designing a new piece I will often hold the stone, play with it, and see what feelings and images come to mind, asking the stone to direct its own setting in a way.